Bandits with Knapsacks: Preliminaries

-We will use the following expression, which we call the \emph{confidence radius}.
+\xhdr{High-probability events.} We will use the following expression, which we call the \emph{confidence radius}.

 Here $\chernoffC=\Theta(\log (d\,T|X|))$ is a parameter which we will fix later; we will keep it implicit in the notation.
-The meaning of \eqref{eq:conf-rad-defn} and $\chernoffC$ is explained by the following tail inequality from \cite{LipschitzMAB-stoc08,DynPricing-ec12}. \footnote{Specifically, this follows from Lemma 4.9 in the full version of \cite{LipschitzMAB-stoc08} (on arxiv.org), and Theorem 4.8 and Theorem 4.10 in the full version of \cite{DynPricing-ec12} (on arxiv.org).}
+The meaning of \eqref{eq:conf-rad-defn} and $\chernoffC$ is explained by the following tail inequality from \citep{LipschitzMAB-stoc08,DynPricing-ec12}. \footnote{Specifically, this follows from Lemma 4.9 in the full version of \citet{LipschitzMAB-stoc08}, and Theorem 4.8 and Theorem 4.10 in the full version of \citet{DynPricing-ec12} (both full versions can be found on arxiv.org).}

 \begin{theorem}[\cite{LipschitzMAB-stoc08,DynPricing-ec12}] Consider some distribution with values in $[0,1]$ and expectation $\nu$.
 Let $\empir{\nu}$ be the average of $N$ independent samples from this distribution.
 Then